gertrude-app/web/docs/app/src/pages/index.md

-At this point, the macOS operating system _will block Gertrude from installing a system extension._ Click the button labeled **"Open Security Preferences"**, or manually open up the Sytem Preferences app, and choose _"Security & Privacy" > "General"._
+At this point, the macOS operating system _will block Gertrude from installing a system extension._ Click the button labeled **"Open Security Preferences"**, or manually open up the System Preferences app, and choose _"Security & Privacy" > "General"._

 {% image src="system-extension-blocked.png" caption="Click 'Open Security Preferences'" /%}